-CARB has a statutory role under SB 862 to develop guidance on a quantification methodology to estimate GHG emission reductions and other co-benefits from REAP projects.
-Adoption of on-site renewable energy technologies will reduce demand for other energy resources such as grid electricity and potentially natural gas or other fossil fuel sources.
-Further reductions in demand for grid electricity and fossil fuels can be accomplished with the installation of electric vehicle charging to serve agricultural equipment if installed with renewable energy generation serving the charging station.
-Reduction of fossil fuel and natural gas demand will reduce criteria pollutants, which could improve local air quality in communities near agricultural operations.
+CARB has a statutory role under SB 862 to develop a quantification methodology to estimate GHG emission reductions and other co-benefits from REAP projects.
+Installation of onsite renewable energy technologies will reduce demand for other energy resources such as grid electricity and potentially natural gas or other fossil fuels.
+Further reductions in demand for grid electricity and fossil fuels can be accomplished with the installation of related equipment that serves agricultural operations.
+Reduction of fossil fuel and natural gas demand will reduce criteria pollutants, which may improve local air quality in communities located near agricultural operations.